caleb531/dotfiles/README.md

 ### Color highlighting

-My `.bash_profile` enables color highlighting for a number of commands and interfaces.
+My setup enables color highlighting for a number of commands and interfaces.
 These include:

 * `diff`
-* `grep`
+* `grep`, `egrep`, `fgrep`
 * `less`
 * `ls`

-My setup also applies color highlighting when editing Git commit or merge in Vim.
+My setup also applies color highlighting when editing Git commit or merge messages in Vim.

 ### Interactive prompt